 Although it is currently in beta in the US, this is definitely something to keep an eye on if you are in the UK.
 Direct links for Facebook, Instagram and Twitter are appearing below text ads and are nicely standing out on the page to help users contact businesses.

-If you want to chat about your search marketing, book a telephone or face-to-face appointment with one of our specialists in our London or Portsmouth offices:
+If you want to chat about SEO or PPC, book a telephone or face-to-face appointment with one of our specialists in our London or Portsmouth offices: